Teradata/presto/presto-docs/src/main/sphinx/kerberos/hive.rst

 When using ``KERBEROS_IMPERSONATION`` authentication, Presto accesses HDFS as the principal who owns the Presto session.
-The principal specified by the ``hive.hdfs.presto.principal`` property must be able to impoersonate this user, as discussed in the section :ref:`configuring-hadoop-impersonation`.
+The principal specified by the ``hive.hdfs.presto.principal`` property must be able to impersonate this user, as discussed in the section :ref:`configuring-hadoop-impersonation`.
 Presto authenticates ``hive.hdfs.presto.principal`` using the keytab specified by the ``hive.hdfs.presto.keytab`` keytab.